shehper/AC-Solver/README.md

 ## Overview

-This repository accompanies the paper *"What Makes Math Problems Hard for Reinforcement Learning: A Case Study."* It introduces the "Andrews-Curtis (AC) Environment" --- a reinforcement learning environment which has the following unique blend of properties that we consider essential for pushing the frontiers of reinforcement learning research:
+This repository accompanies the paper *"What Makes Math Problems Hard for Reinforcement Learning: A Case Study."*  It introduces the “Andrews-Curtis (AC) Environment”—a reinforcement learning environment with a unique blend of features that we consider crucial for advancing reinforcement learning research:

-- sparse rewards,
+   - Sparse rewards,
-- easy control over horizon length,
+   - Easy control over horizon length,
-- a wide distribution of complexities of initial states, and
+   - A wide range of initial state complexities, and
-- (extremely) low computational cost of running the environment.
+   - (Extremely) low computational cost to run.

-A bonus of working with this environment is that solving hard episodes amounts to solving math problems that have been open to humans for decades!
+One of the coolest aspects of working with this environment is that solving tough episodes means cracking math problems that have stumped humans for decades!

-Using this environment, we proposed algorithmic changes to the current suite of reinforcement-learning algorithms, equipping them with capabilities of dynamically ``learninging how to learn".
-For more details, see our [paper](https://arxiv.org/), and for a gentle introduction to Andrews-Curtis conjecture and its environment, see [What is Andrews-Curtis conjecture?]
+Using this environment, we proposed new tweaks to the current set of reinforcement learning algorithms, giving them the ability to dynamically “learn how to learn.”
+For more details, check out our [paper](https://arxiv.org/), and if you want a gentle introduction to the Andrews-Curtis conjecture and its environment, see [What is the Andrews-Curtis conjecture?].

 ## Usage